MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Suitable for a wide range of testing types, including unit, functional, and integration testing.
    - **Advantages**: Flexible configuration, powerful features like parallel execution.
    - **Limitations**: More complex setup compared to JUnit.
+   - **Example**: An enterprise uses TestNG to run parallel tests on their e-commerce platform, speeding up the testing process significantly.

 5. **Jest**
    - **Description**: Jest is a delightful JavaScript testing framework with a focus on simplicity.
 It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js, and Svelte.